vikas-bandaru/exciting-java/docs/resources/exercises/session_time/week2/day11.md

 From our study of the internals of the `TicketMachine` class, you should have come to appreciate how inadequate it would be in the real world.
 It is deficient in several ways:
 - It contains no check that the customer has entered enough money to pay for a ticket.
 - It does not refund any money if the customer pays too much for a ticket.
 - It does not check to ensure that the customer inserts sensible amounts of money.
-Experiment with what happens if a negative amount is entered, for instance.
+Experiment with what happens if a negative amount is entered, for example.
 - It does not check that the ticket price passed to its constructor is sensible.

 If we could remedy these problems, then we would have a much more functional piece of software that might serve as the basis for operating a real-world ticket machine.
 In the next few sections, we shall examine the implementation of an improved ticket machine class that attempts to deal with some of the inadequacies of the naïve implementation.
 Open the better-ticket-machine project.
 As before, this project contains a single class: `TicketMachine`.
 Before looking at the internal details of the class, experiment with it by creating some instances and see whether you notice any differences in behavior between this version and the previous naíve version.
 One specific difference is that the new version has an additional method, refund Balance.